 Everyone experiences stress at some point.
-But “African Americans are 20% more likely to report having serious psychological distress than non-Hispanic Whites.”
-Some stressors are short-lived, like dealing with traffic or feeling anxious before a test, while others are long-term such as caring for an aging parent.
+But according to the U.S. Dept. of Health and Human Services Office of Minority Health, “African Americans are 20% more likely to report having serious psychological distress than non-Hispanic Whites.”
+Some stressors are short-lived, like dealing with traffic or feeling anxious before a test, while others are long-term, such as caring for an aging parent.
 A little bit of stress can be good for you and even life-saving in certain situations (e.g., the fight or flight response).
-However, too much stress can lead to heart disease, high blood pressure, diabetes, depression, and anxiety, as well as many other problems.
+However, too much stress can lead to heart disease, high blood pressure, diabetes, depression and anxiety as well as many other problems.
 It is important to know your mental and emotional limits and to find healthy ways to cope.
 Journaling is a great way to blow off some steam.

 Writing in a stress journal can help you manage pressures you may be dealing with and allow you an opportunity to do some soul-searching.
 Journaling helps you understand why you respond the way you do to life events and how your thoughts affect your mood.
-“There is now strong scientific evidence to suggest that writing about emotional upheavals or conflicts in your life can improve your health and your outlook on life,” notes James Pennebaker, professor of psychology at the University of Texas at Austin and author of the book Expressive Writing: Words that Heal.
-“Even writing for as little for a few minutes a day for 3-4 days can be helpful,” says Pennebaker.
+“There is now strong scientific evidence to suggest that writing about emotional upheavals or conflicts in your life can improve your health and your outlook on life,” notes James Pennebaker, a professor of psychology at the University of Texas at Austin and author of the book Expressive Writing: Words That Heal.
+“Even writing for as little for a few minutes a day for three to four days can be helpful,” says Pennebaker.

 1. Relax, Relate, Release!